redthing1/redpaper/examples/cs_cooking.md

 ### Roasting: Temperature Gradients and Modeling Heat Transfer

 Roasting involves cooking food, usually in a covered or uncovered vessel, by surrounding it with hot, dry air.
-The process can be understood as a heat transfer problem with multiple boundary conditions and internal phase changes.
+From a computational perspective, we can model this as a heat transfer problem with multiple boundary conditions and internal phase changes.

 #### Thermal Gradients and Their Significance

 When a piece of meat enters a hot oven, a complex series of thermal gradients begins to form.
 The exterior surface rapidly approaches the ambient oven temperature while the interior remains at its initial temperature.
 This creates a dynamic temperature gradient that evolves throughout the cooking process.

+This gradient is critical to understanding why roasting creates its characteristic results: a flavorful, browned exterior coupled with a moist, tender interior.
+The temperature differential drives multiple parallel processes:

+1. **Surface Browning:** At the high-temperature exterior (140-165°C), Maillard reactions accelerate, creating hundreds of new flavor compounds.

+2. **Moisture Migration:** The heating creates a pressure and concentration gradient that drives moisture from the interior toward the surface, where some evaporates and some remains to keep the exterior from drying completely.

+3. **Protein Denaturation Zones:** Different proteins denature at different temperatures, creating concentric zones of transformation from the exterior to the interior.

-This gradient can be modeled using partial differential equations, specifically the heat equation:
+We can model this mathematically using the heat equation:

 ∂T/∂t = α∇²T

 Where T is temperature, t is time, and α is the thermal diffusivity of the food.

-This equation describes how heat diffuses through the food over time.
-The thermal diffusivity (α) varies significantly between different food components – for instance, fat conducts heat approximately five times more slowly than water, while protein falls between these extremes.
-This heterogeneity creates complex thermal behaviors within the food.
+This equation describes how heat diffuses through food over time.

+The practical implications?
+Understanding these gradients allows us to manipulate them:
+- Resting meat after roasting allows these gradients to equilibrate, redistributing moisture more evenly
+- Pre-searing followed by low-temperature roasting ("reverse sear") creates different gradient patterns than traditional roasting
+- The thickness and shape of food dramatically affect gradient formation, explaining why uniformly shaped items cook more predictably

 #### Surface Phenomena in Roasting

-The surface of roasted foods undergoes distinct transformations from the interior.
-As the surface temperature reaches approximately 140-165°C (284-329°F), Maillard reactions accelerate dramatically, producing the characteristic brown exterior and development of hundreds of new flavor compounds.
-Simultaneously, surface moisture evaporates, creating a concentration gradient that drives moisture from the interior toward the surface.
-This moisture migration competes with the drying effect at the surface, creating a dynamic equilibrium that affects both texture and flavor development.
+The food surface undergoes distinctly different transformations from the interior.
+Beyond just the visible browning, several critical processes occur simultaneously:

+1. **Dehydration:** Surface moisture evaporation creates concentration gradients that pull water from the interior.

+2. **Crust Formation:** As proteins denature and sugars caramelize, they form new structures that change texture and moisture permeability.

+3. **Flavor Compound Development:** Maillard reactions generate hundreds of new volatile compounds that contribute to aroma and flavor.

+Why does this matter to the cook?
+This knowledge lets us manipulate these processes:
+- Basting adds moisture and new reactants to the surface, changing reaction pathways
+- Dry brining changes protein structures before cooking even begins, altering how moisture migrates during cooking
+- Different fats applied to the surface create different interfacial phenomena and flavor development pathways

 #### Convective Heat Transfer Coefficient

-The rate of heat transfer to the food surface during roasting can be characterized by the convective heat transfer coefficient (h), which is influenced by:
+The rate of heat transfer to the food surface during roasting depends on the convective heat transfer coefficient (h), which represents how efficiently heat transfers from air to food.
+This coefficient is influenced by:

-- Air velocity within the oven (forced convection vs. natural convection)
+1. **Air velocity:** Forced convection (fans) vs. natural convection
-- Surface properties of the food
+2. **Surface properties of the food:** Rough vs. smooth, wet vs. dry
-- Geometry of the food item
-- Temperature differential between the air and food surface

-This coefficient appears in Newton's Law of Cooling:

-q = h × A × (T∞ - Ts)

-Where q is the heat transfer rate, A is the surface area, T∞ is the ambient temperature, and Ts is the surface temperature.
+3. **Food geometry:** Complex shapes have varying coefficients across their surfaces
+4. **Temperature differential:** The greater the difference, the faster the transfer

-In conventional ovens, h typically ranges between 15-25 W/m²·K, while in convection ovens with forced air circulation, it can reach 30-60 W/m²·K, explaining the faster cooking and more rapid surface browning in convection ovens.
+In conventional ovens, h typically ranges between 15-25 W/m²·K, while in convection ovens with forced air circulation, it can reach 30-60 W/m²·K. This explains why convection ovens cook faster and brown more rapidly than conventional ovens.

-#### Computational Models for Roasting

-Modern computational approaches to roasting involve finite element analysis (FEA) or computational fluid dynamics (CFD) to model the thermal behavior of food during cooking.
-These models can predict:

-- Temperature distributions within irregularly shaped food items
-- Moisture migration patterns
-- Protein denaturation zones
-- Surface browning development

-These models typically incorporate not only heat transfer equations but also mass transfer equations to account for moisture movement, and kinetic models for chemical reactions like protein denaturation and Maillard browning.
+From a practical standpoint, this explains:
+- Why convection ovens require lower temperature settings than conventional ovens
+- Why food placed on different racks cooks at different rates
+- How crowding the oven reduces effective heat transfer by disrupting air circulation
+- Why covering food with foil dramatically changes cooking dynamics by altering the effective heat transfer coefficient

 ### Baking: Humidity Control and Differential Heating Rates